vorakl/vorakl.github.io/src.docs/content/articles/py-params.rst

 |

-As a good example, let's take a look at a prototype of the built-in *sorted* function
+As a good example, let's take a look at a prototype of the built-in *sorted* function:

 |